b-thorne/torch-planck2018-lite/README.md

 python -m unittest discover tests
 ```

+this will run all the test cases defined in the `tests` directory.

+## Licesnse

+This project is under the MIT License.
+See the LICENSE file for more details.

 ## Credit

 This is a PyTorch implementation of the `planck-lite-py` code by [Heather Prince](https://github.com/heatherprince/planck-lite-py).